sql-js/sql.js/README.md

 `NOTHING` is now a reserved word in SQLite, whereas previously it was not.
 This could cause errors like `Error: near "nothing": syntax error`

 ### Downloading/Using: ###
-Although asm.js files were distributed as a single Javascript file, WebAssembly libraries are most efficiently distributed as a pair of files, the `.js`  loader and the `.wasm` file, like [dist/sql-wasm.js]([dist/sql-wasm.js]) and [dist/sql-wasm.wasm]([dist/sql-wasm.wasm]).
-The `.js` file is responsible for wrapping/loading the `.wasm` file.
+Although asm.js files were distributed as a single Javascript file, WebAssembly libraries are most efficiently distributed as a pair of files, the `.js`  loader and the `.wasm` file, like `sql-wasm.js` and `sql-wasm.wasm`.
+The `.js` file is responsible for loading the `.wasm` file.
+You can find these files on our [release page](https://github.com/sql-js/sql.js/releases)